 Drag & Drop Builder

-To use Salesforce with Drag & Drop pages and pop-ups, follow our guide here: Connect Your Integrations: Drag & Drop Builder.
+To use Salesforce with Drag & Drop pages, sites, and pop-ups, follow our guide here: Connect Your Integrations: Drag & Drop Builder.

 To use Salesforce with our standard tools (including opt-in texts and trigger links), first copy your instance name from Salesforce.